+Net cash provided by operating activities was \$168.2 million for the year ended December 31, 2021 and consisted of positive impact of net income of \$42.0 million and non-cash items of \$161.2 million, partially offset by changes in operating assets and liabilities of \$24.3 million, excess tax benefits and deferred income taxes totaling \$10.7 million.
+Non-cash items included in net income for the year ended December 31, 2021 primarily consisted of depreciation and amortization of property, equipment, acquired intangible assets and leased right-of-use assets of \$91.8 million, stock-based compensation of \$59.4 million, loss on extinguishment of debt of \$5.2 million, and amortization of debt issuance costs and discounts of \$3.0 million.

-Net cash provided by operating activities was \$73.6 million for the year ended December 31, 2020.
-Net cash provided by operating activities primarily consisted of the positive impact from \$162.5 million in non-cash items and \$28.9 million in changes in operating assets and liabilities, partially offset by the negative impact of net loss of \$98.6 million and deferred income taxes and excess tax benefits totaling \$19.2 million.
+Net cash provided by operating activities was \$73.6 million for the year ended December 31, 2020 and primarily consisted of the positive impact from \$162.5 million in non-cash items and \$28.9 million in changes in operating assets and liabilities, partially offset by the negative impact of net loss of \$98.6 million and deferred income taxes and excess tax benefits totaling \$19.2 million.
 Non-cash items included in net loss for the year ended December 31, 2020 primarily consisted of depreciation and amortization of property, equipment, acquired intangible assets and leased right-of-use assets of \$76.5 million, stock-based compensation of \$47.6 million, and inventory fair value adjustments of \$32.9 million.

-Net cash provided by operating activities was \$78.3 million for the year ended December 31, 2019.
-Net cash provided by operating activities consisted of positive cash flow from operations including \$101.1 million in non-cash operating expenses and \$16.9 million in changes in operating assets and liabilities, partially offset by net loss of \$19.9 million and deferred income taxes and excess tax benefits from stock-based compensation of \$19.8 million.
-Non-cash items included in net loss for the year ended December 31, 2019 primarily included depreciation and amortization of property, equipment and intangible assets and leased right-of-use assets of \$66.4 million, stock-based compensation of \$32.1 million.
-During the year ended December 31, 2019, we also exited certain leased facilities, which resulted in impairment of leased right-of-use assets of \$9.2 million and leasehold impairments of \$1.4 million, which was partially offset by a gain on extinguishment of related lease liabilities of \$10.4 million, all of which are non-cash items that did not affect cash flows.